joaopizani/env.gnu-screen-shared/README.md

 First you need to create the "guestcoder" user, which can be done like this:

-    batman@batcave:~$ sudo useradd -m guestcoder
+    batman@batcave:~$ sudo useradd -m guestcoder -s /bin/false
-    batman@batcave:~$ sudo passwd -d guestcoder  # guestcoder will have an empty password

-Then, you can run the script to allow guestcoder to access batman's shared Screen sessions:
+Notice how the shell is set to `/bin/false` so that the ONLY way for the user to get access is by using the provided restricted SSH key.
+The next step is to run the script to allow guestcoder to access batman's shared Screen sessions:

     batman@batcave:~$ ./newkey.sh guestcoder

-If everything goes well you can just send the private key to your friend (the most recently created private key lies in this repo root with the name sshare-current-key), and then you start your local Screen session, with the name "sshare"
+If everything goes well you can just send the private key to your friend (the most recently created private key lies in this repo root with the name `sshare-current-key`), and then you start your local Screen session, with the name "shared"

-    screen -S sshare
+    screen -S shared

 Also, make sure that the multiuser mode in Screen is activated and that the guestcoder has access to it: